 With Avengers: Endgame and Spider-Man: Far From Home, behind us, we have finally come to the conclusion of the Marvel Cinematic Universe’s “Phase 3.”
-Although it wasn’t the longest of the MCU phases, it had the most films with ten total.
+Although it wasn’t the longest of the MCU phases, it had the most films, with 10 total.
 But while these films mark the end of an era for Marvel Studios, we all know that’s nowhere near the end of the story.
 We’re just gettin’ started, folks.

 What Are All the Phase 4 Projects?

-WandaVision (Series – December 2020)
+WandaVision (Series – January 15, 2021)

 Wanda Maximoff (Elizabeth Olsen) and Vision (Paul Bettany) reunite in domestic bliss—even though when last we saw Vision, he was very dead.
 So what is going on here?
-This six episode show is said to be Marvel’s trippiest yet, with the couple seemingly living through various sitcom realities created by Wanda’s reality-altering powers.
+This six-episode show is said to be Marvel’s trippiest yet, with the couple seemingly living through various sitcom realities created by Wanda’s reality-altering powers.
 Kevin Feige has said we will see Wanda fully become the Scarlet Witch in this series.

 Characters from across the MCU are joining this series, including Teyonah Parris as a grown up Monica Rambeau from Captain Marvel.
 In the comics, the character famously becomes Captain Marvel herself.
 Also joining up are Kat Dennings as Thor’s Darcy Lewis and Ant-Man and the Wasp’s Randall Park as Agent Woo.
 There are rumors that Evan Peters is joining the series, which is interesting because he is the X-Men film’s Quicksilver.
 Who just so happens to be Wanda’s brother in the comics.
 Also hinted at arriving into the MCU are Wanda and Vision’s twin sons, Speed and Wiccan.

-The Eternals (Film – February 2, 2021)
+The Black Widow (Film – May 7, 2021)

-Loki (Series – Spring 2021)
+Loki (Series – May 2021)

-Shang-Chi: And the Legend of the Ten Rings (Film – May 7, 2021)
+Shang-Chi: And the Legend of the Ten Rings (Film – July 9, 2021)

 The lethal martial artist of ’70s Marvel Comics is finally coming to the big screen.
 Directed by Dustin Daniel Cretton, the film will star Simu Liu as Shang-Chi, the Master of Kung-Fu.
 Tony Leung will be playing the real Mandarin and leader of the Ten Rings.
 Awkwafina will also appear in Shang-Chi in an as-yet undisclosed role.
 This is the first big screen Marvel Studios adventure starring an Asian lead, with a mostly Asian cast.
-Shang-Chi’s original release date was in February of 2021, but it is now set to hit in May of that year.
+Shang-Chi’s original release date was in February of 2021, but it is now set to hit in July of that year.